paoespinozarias/Mapping-OWLtoOAS/README.md

 ##### <a name="minQualifiedCardinalityExample"></a>minQualifiedCardinality example

-This example shows how to represent that a Student should take minimum 1 Course.
+This example shows how to represent that a Student should take minimum 2 Courses.

 TTL
 ```ttl